sparanoid/core.less/README.md

 ## Basic Usage

 You need to install Bower fisrt.
-[More information about Bower](https://github.com/twitter/bower).

-	npm install bower -g

-Navigate to your project root and install core.less
+You can [read more information about Bower](https://github.com/twitter/bower) first.
+After installing Bower, navigate to your project root and install core.less:

 	bower install core.less